-2015 marks the 800th anniversary of the Magna Carta, a testament to the historical importance and staying power of the written word.
-After decades of tapping the keys writing is back in fashion, so much so that next month the 29th April has been designated the first World Stationary Day.
-The aim is to get people around the world talking about stationery and highlight the importance of writing by hand.
+2015 marked the 800th anniversary of the Magna Carta, a testament to the historical importance and staying power of the written word.
+After decades of tapping the keys writing is back in vogue.
 But why is it still so important, is writing by hand really that different to its digital offspring?

 Writing is not a natural reflex but an art which humanity has been developing for centuries.
 It is a craft composed of the loops and sweeps of ink, the curling of commas, long, horizontal crossings and tails that fall below the line.
 From monks in sacred scriptoriums to school children working in copy books, their tongues poking out in concentration, writing has been a labour of love and learning for centuries.
 We have come a long way since most people could only sign their name with an X, but with the invention of the typewriter, the computer and the internet, the art of handwriting has been in decline, the letter an antiquated relic of an analogue age.
 Writing is no longer deemed a necessity to some.
 Should we not be looking to the qualities it holds for personal, romantic and artistic expression that are missing in the digital age?
 Here are some of the reasons why I think we should continue the art of penning a postcard, letter or note.

 “And none will hear the postman’s knock without a quickening of the heart.
 For who can bear to feel himself forgotten?” – W.H.
 Auden